What can acupuncture and Chinese herbal medicine treat?

 Can acupuncture needles spread disease?

 No!
-Our acupuncturists use sterile disposable needles.
-These needles are used once.
-These needles are used to stimulate one point on the body and then are properly disposed.
-All other equipment used in the clinic is sterilized according to Environmental Protection Agency standards to protect against the transmission of infectious diseases.
+Our acupuncturists use only sterile, one-time use, disposable needles.
+The needles are used to stimulate one point on the body and then properly disposed.
+All other surfaces and equipment in the clinic are cleaned or sterilized according to OSHA standards (or higher) in order to protect against the transmission of infectious or blood borne diseases.

 What is expected of me during and after treatment?